 Wait for your row to be dismissed.

 We will exit out the main entrance of the church onto the front lawn area where you should feel free to visit with others.
-Do be sure to wear face coverings and maintain 6 feet of distance.
+Do be sure to wear face coverings and maintain distance between you and those outside your household.

 We are not able to offer coffee and refreshments at this time.